jharwell/sierra/docs/src/requirements/index.rst

 ..
 NOTE:: Windows is not supported currently.
 Not because it can't be supported,
-          but because there are not current any platform plugins that which work on windows.
+          but because there are not current any engine plugins that which work on windows.
 SIERRA is written in pure python, and could be made to work on windows with a little work.